ckwonglab/ckwonglab.github.io/index.md

 # The Wong Lab - Endocrine Signalling in Inflammation

-Gut hormones such as GLP-1 have revolutionized how we treat metabolic disease, but we are only beginning to understand how they signal to different organs to reduce inflammation.
-We investigate the physiological, cellular, and molecular pathways that allow these endocrine signals to control tissue and systemic inflammation and immune responses.
+Gut hormone therapies based on GLP-1 have revolutionized metabolic disease treatment, but how they regulate inflammation and immune responses remains poorly understood.
+Our group maps how gut hormones act across multiple organs to manage inflammation, aiming to leverage this crosstalk to develop better therapies for chronic diseases.

 {% capture text %}